 SC issues notice to UP govt on PIL challenging renaming of Allahabad to Prayagraj

-The Supreme Court on Monday sought response of the Uttar Pradesh government on a PIL filed by Allahabad Heritage Society challenging renaming of Allahabad to Prayagraj.

-A bench comprising Chief Justice S A Bobde and justices B R Gavai and Surya Kant issued notice to the state.
+The Supreme Court Monday sought response of the Uttar Pradesh government on a plea filed by Allahabad Heritage Society challenging the renaming of Allahabad to Prayagraj.
+A bench, comprising Chief Justice S A Bobde and justices B R Gavai and Surya Kant, issued notice to the state government on an appeal filed by the society against the Allahabad High Court order of February, 2019 dismissing the PIL against the renaming of the holy town.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)